SeongokRyu/seongokryu.github.io/SeongokRyu.md

 Hi, I am a Ph.D. student in the department of chemistry at Korea Advanced Institute of Science and Technology (KAIST).
 At the beginning of the graduate school, I studied quantum chemistry and am one of the developer of quantum chemistry package, ‘ACE-Molecule’.
 ACE-Molecule performs density functional theory (DFT) and post Hartree-Fock calculations with using real-space grid basis.
 I implemented geometry optimization and super-sampling method which accelerates calculations.

 In recent days, I have been attracted to applications of deep learning on various field.
-Especially, I have developed deep learning models for drug discovery including from supervised learning model to generative models.
-In order for our models to be realized in real-life drug discovery, I studied learning tasks with few data, uncertainty assessment for AI-safety and conditional generative models for de novo designs of target candidates.
-I believe what I have studied can contribute not only on molecular applications, but also on other field.
+Especially, I have developed deep learning models for drug discovery from supervised learning model to generative models.
+In order for our models to be realized in real-life drug discovery, I studied approaches to train tasks with few data, uncertainty assessment for AI-safety and conditional generative models for de novo designs of target candidates.
+I believe what I have studied can contribute not only on molecular applications, but also on other fields.

 ------